National Carbon Credit Registry

 Past and Current Partners

-Digital For Climate (D4C), European Bank for Reconstruction and Development (EBRD), United Nations Development Program (UNDP), United Nations Framework Convention on Climate Change (UNFCCC), International Emissions Trading Association (IETA), European Space Agency (ESA), and World Bank Group.
+This work has been strengthened through collaboration with partners from the Digital For Climate (D4C) working group, including European Bank for Reconstruction and Development (EBRD), United Nations Development Program (UNDP), United Nations Framework Convention on Climate Change (UNFCCC), International Emissions Trading Association (IETA), European Space Agency (ESA), and World Bank Group.

 Active Countries

-Namibia, Nigeria, Zimbabwe, Côte d’Ivoire, Nepal, Cambodia, and Sri Lanka
+Namibia, Nigeria, Zimbabwe, Côte d’Ivoire, Nepal, and Sri Lanka

 Thematic area(s)